 Yes.
 If you want to hire an employee, GlobalEmployees requires receipt for the first month’s invoice before the employee actually starts working.

 This is because GlobalEmployees enters into a legal contract with the employee you hire.
 Accordingly, GlobalEmployees is legally liable to provide the employee you hire with a paid notice period.
 Thus, the fee for the 15 days notice period to terminate our services is required in advance before the employee starts working.

 No. There are no hidden charges.
 The price quoted with each submitted resume is the full and complete cost for the entire service.
 The only exception is if your employee requires software or hardware that we do not provide and is costly to acquire.

-Your employee is entitled to certain number of paid holidays in a year.
+Your employee is entitled to 8 paid holidays in a year.
 In addition, your employee accumulates one day of paid leave per month.
-Hence, in one year your employee is entitled to around 19 days of paid days off work.
+Hence, in one year your employee is entitled to 19 days of paid days off work.
 Any other days off work are unpaid leaves, for which you will not be charged.

 No. GlobalEmployees provides you with a long-term dedicated employee.
 You work with the same employee every day.
 Hence, it is not possible to cover the odd absence by an employee.
 In case your employee requires a substantial time off work, GlobalEmployees can replace the employee.